cjvanlissa/pema/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 3 notes
+0 errors | 0 warnings | 2 notes

-* New submission
-    + This is indeed a new submission
-* GNU make is a SystemRequirements.
+  GNU make is a SystemRequirements.
-    + This package relies on rstan, which requires GNU make
+    + This package relies on stan, which requires GNU make
-* installed size is 76.6Mb sub-directories of 1Mb or more: libs  76.3Mb
+* installed size is  9.5Mb
     + This package contains compiled stan code, which is much faster, but uses these large libs folders.